ONSdigital/dp-standards/DEPENDENCY_UPGRADING.md

 Note.
 Although old style language specifications like `go 1.24` are still valid, it is more correct to specify an exact version e.g. `go 1.24.0`.

-### Module dependencies
+### Go module dependencies

 The module dependencies are audited by running `make audit` and also by an audit CI job triggered by PRs.
 Any vulnerable dependencies identified should be updated.
 Other dependencies may be updated as necessary eg. in order to use new functionality.

 To update a specific dependency run `go get -u path.to/some/library` or for a specific version `go get path.to/some/library@v1.2.3`.
 If you want to update all direct dependencies simply run `go get -u ./...`.

 This will not update sub-dependencies of dependencies (unless a new version of a dependency requires a new version of a sub-dependency).
 So if after updating there are still vulnerabilities in any of these transitive dependencies there are two possibilities for resolution.